Business Administration M.B.A.

 An applicant may be admitted to the College of Graduate Studies as a non-degree student to earn credit in graduate courses without working toward a degree.
 Admission as a non-degree student does not guarantee subsequent admission to a graduate degree program; that is a separate process, and different criteria must be met.
 Students who are admitted in a non-degree category may apply to a degree program at any time.
 Upon the advisor’s recommendation, non-degree courses may be included in the graduate degree program of study should the student gain reclassification as a degree student.
 A student may be admitted to the College of Graduate Studies and in Business in one of the following admission categories:

 An applicant who holds an undergraduate or graduate degree and desires to take business courses for personal or professional improvement may be admitted in this category.
-Enrollment in the Non-Degree Enrichment category is unlimited; however, a student may count a maximum of nine (9) credits toward graduate degree program requirements if recommended by the degree Graduate Program Director and approved by the Dean of the College of Graduate Studies.
+Enrollment in the Non-Degree Enrichment category is limited to eighteen (18) credit hours in graduate courses in any seven contiguous years, however, a student may count a maximum of nine (9) credit hours toward graduate degree program requirements if recommended by the degree Graduate Program Director and approved by the College of Graduate Studies.

 A student whose file is incomplete because certain required application materials have not been received in the Office of Graduate Admissions for degree admission consideration may be admitted in this category.
-Enrollment in the Non-Degree Limited category is limited to a maximum of nine (9) credits in graduate courses in any seven contiguous years.
-A student may count a maximum of nine (9) credits toward graduate degree program requirements if recommended by the degree Graduate Program Director and approved by the Dean of the College of Graduate Studies.
+Enrollment in the Non-Degree Limited category is limited to a maximum of nine (9) credit hours in graduate courses in any seven contiguous years.
+A student may count a maximum of nine (9) credit hours toward graduate degree program requirements if recommended by the degree Graduate Program Director and approved by the College of Graduate Studies.

 Graduate Transfer or Transient Credit

-The College of Business Administration accepts graduate transfer or transient credit only from AACSB accredited programs not to exceed six (6) credits subject to review and approval by the COBA Graduate Curriculum and Programs Committee.
+The College of Business accepts graduate transfer or transient credit only from AACSB accredited programs not to exceed six (6) credit hours subject to review and approval by the Program Director or the College of Business Graduate Curriculum and Programs Committee.

 MBA Program Requirements